Compare Scooter Insurance

 Increase your voluntary excess

-Opting for a higher voluntary excess on your scooter quote can result in cheaper premiums.
+Opting for a higher voluntary excess on your scooter insurance can result in cheaper premiums.
 If you do end up making a claim, you’ll need to pay the extra voluntary excess on top of the compulsory excess, so weigh up the risk and make sure this is something you can afford.

 Build your No Claims Bonus (NCB)

 For each claim free year insured on your scooter, you'll get a year added on to your no claims bonus.
-Each additional claim free year will give you a percentage discount off your next policy, subject to a maxmimum.
+Each additional claim free year will give you a percentage discount off your next policy, subject to a maximum.

 Compare scooter insurance

-Shopping around is one of the best ways to save money on scooter insurance.
 Rather than accepting your scooter insurance renewal (or even if you’re getting scooter insurance for the very first time), comparing quotes to help find the cheapest scooter insurance can often save money and time.

 Remember though – cheapest isn’t necessarily best.
-Always make sure you have the level of cover you need for you and your scooter.
+Always make sure you have the right level of cover you need for you and your scooter.

 What is a scooter, and how do they differ from motorcycles?

 The chassis design of a scooter is one of the biggest differences between scooters and motorcycles.
-Whereas motorcycles are sat “on” with one leg either side of the machine, scooters are sat “in.”
+Whereas motorcycles are sat “on” with one leg either side of the frame, scooters are sat “in.”
 You can literally “step-through” a scooter frame, and sit inboard the machine with your legs more or less together.

 Scooters can have any capacity of engine, although the majority use smaller cc engines, with the 125cc scooter class being the most popular.

-125cc Scooter insurance
+125cc scooter insurance

 The 125cc scooter is the most popular size of scooter on UK roads.
 125cc scooter insurance is typically cheaper on average than 125cc motorbike insurance, however your premium costs will depend on your personal circumstances and your particular make, model, age and value of 125 scooter.